 If we consider the difference between the a-posteriori emissions of the high- and the low-resolution model inversions (BASE1 and BASE7), the BASE1 inversion enhances the emissions in all big cities of Switzerland, in the regions with the most industrial activity (canton of Aargau, west north-west of Zurich), and along the traffic network Fig. 8.
 The arc with increased emissions from Zurich to Bern, Fig. 8, could point to emissions from the main highway of Switzerland (A1) forming the main west-east transport route and connecting two of the biggest cities of Switzerland.
-To evaluate the connection between HFC-134a emissions and traffic, we calculated the correlation between a-posteriori emissions and CO_2 traffic emissions, as taken from the spatially-resolved Swiss emission inventory (Heldstab et al., 2021), for the two different inversions.
-The a-posteriori emissions from the BASE1 inversion show a higher correlation, r=0.6, with the traffic CO_2 emissions compared to the BASE7 inversion emissions, r=0.35.
+To evaluate the connection between HFC-134a emissions and traffic, we calculated the correlation between a-posteriori emissions and CO2 traffic emissions, as taken from the spatially-resolved Swiss emission inventory (Heldstab et al., 2021), for the two different inversions.
+The a-posteriori emissions from the BASE1 inversion show a higher correlation, r=0.6, with the traffic CO2 emissions compared to the BASE7 inversion emissions, r=0.35.
 Since we start from a population-based a-priori, the correlation between the a-posteriori emissions and the population was additionally estimated.
 A-posteriori emissions from the BASE1 inversion possess a correlation of r=0.96 with the population, while the emissions from the BASE7 inversion are slightly less correlated, r=0.8.
 Hence, the high-resolution model inversion stays closer to the a-priori distribution compared to the low-resolution model.

 Figure 6.
-A-posteriori minus a-priori emission differences for HFC-134a for the BASE inversion with the 7 km model (a, c, e) and the 1 km model (b, d, f) starting from a population-based a-priori (a, and the same plotsb), a spatially uniform a-priori (c) and (, d), starting from and an elevation-dependent elevation-based a-priori -(e, f)
+A-posteriori minus a-priori emission differences for HFC-134a for the BASE inversion with the 7 km model (a) and the 1 km model (b) starting from a population-based a-priori, and the same plots, (c) and (d), starting from an elevation-dependent a-priori.

 Fig. 7 shows the mole fraction timeseries of daily-averaged HFC-134a for both low- and high-resolution BASE inversions and the observations at BRM, (a), and SOT, (b).
 Both inversions represent the observed variability closely, however, some distinct differences do exist.
-To assess the performance of our inversions, we used the following statistical measures: reduced χ^2 index, which is a measure of the normalized variance between the observations and the simulated values, the degrees of freedom, which is a measure of the relative uncertainty reduction between the a-priori and the a-posteriori, the correlation coefficient, r, and the root mean square error (RMSE) of the simulated versus the observed mole fractions (Table 3).
+To assess the performance of our inversions, we used the following statistical measures: reduced χ^2 index, which is a measure of the normalized variance between the observations and the simulated values, the degrees of freedom, which is a measure of the relative uncertainty reduction between the a-priori and the a-posteriori, the correlation coefficient, r, and the root mean square error (RMSE) of the simulated versus the observed mole fractions (Ta-545 ble 3).
 From these statistics for HFC-134a, we conclude that both BASE1 and BASE7 inversions are reliable, but the BASE1 inversions show improved performance at the receptors in Switzerland.
-A general performance improvement of FLEXPART-COSMO-1 versus FLEXPART-COSMO-7 can already be seen in the a-posteriori simulations (see supplement Table S1), where it is solely due to improvements in the transport description/flow in complex terrain, as emission distribution and baseline values were the same for both sets of simulations.